Blog

 The maintenance reality

-A successful listing is a commitment, not a milestone.
+A listing is never finished.
 Twice a year, a new BC version ships, and your app must be validated against it before customers upgrade.
 APIs get deprecated, analysers tighten, new rules appear.
-An app that is not actively maintained quietly falls out of compatibility — and out of the marketplace.
+An app that is not actively maintained falls out of compatibility, and then out of the marketplace.
+Budget for the lifecycle, not just the launch; the cheapest time to plan for next year’s release is before you publish this year’s.

-We have shipped 10+ solutions to AppSource, including one approaching 3,000 objects.
-That scale teaches you things no checklist can: how to structure object ranges so they never collide, how to pass validation on the first or second attempt rather than the fifth, and how to architect for a decade of twice-yearly upgrades rather than a single release.
+Scale teaches you things no checklist can: how to structure object ranges so they never collide, how to pass validation on the first or second attempt rather than the fifth, and how to architect for a decade of twice-yearly upgrades rather than a single release.